mvd81/docker-ports/README.md

 # Docker Service Ports

-Needed a list with the Docker service ports to prevent duplicate port for project.
+Needed a list with the Docker service ports to prevent duplicate ports for projects.

 ![](src/assets/screenshot.jpg)